 The Management Board of FWU Life Austria may consist of two or more members.
-As of December 31, 2021, the following members of the Management Board have been appointed:
+As of December 31, 2022, the following members of the Management Board have been appointed:

-Name Comments Dr. Bernd Fröhler joint representation together with another member of the Management Board or with an authorized signatory (Prokurist) since January 01, 2020 DiplIng.
-Claudia Rainbacher joint representation together with another member of the Management Board or with an authorized signatory (Prokurist) since April 16, 2018
+Name Comments DiplIng.
+Claudia Rainbacher joint representation together with another member of the Management Board or with an authorized signatory (Prokurist) since April 16, 2018 Mag.
+Andreas Buxbaum joint representation together with another member of the Management Board or with an authorized signatory (Prokurist) since August 15, 2022

-Dr. Bernd Fröhler was appointed Speaker of the Management Board.
+Following the departure of Dr. Bernd Fröhler as of August 15, 2022, Mag.
+Andreas was appointed to the Management Board and Dipl.-Ing.
+Claudia Rainbacher was appointed Speaker of the Management Board.
 In the event of a tie, the Management Board may request a decision by the annual general meeting.
 The Speaker of the Management Board is also responsible for the material coordination of the business areas of the Management Board.
 He has the right and the duty to ensure the implementation of the rules of procedure and consistency of management in the Management Board.